manuelfs12/Personal-Wiki/web-development/javascript-frameworks/react.md

 }

 const AnotherComponent = ({name, age}) => {
-  // Here instead of asigning the entire props object, we assign the values of the properties directly to variables by destructuring the props object that is passed to the component function as a parameter
+  // Here instead of asigning the entire props object, we assign the values of the properties
+  // directly to variables by destructuring the props object that is passed to the component function as a parameter.
 }
 ```